 There are a number of schemes for international students from outside the European Economic Area.
 These include:

-The UK Council for International Student Affairs (UKCISA) has also published information on this proposed immigration route.
+The UK Council for International Student Affairs (UKCISA) has also published information on this new immigration route.

 From 4 June 2020 any graduate who was sponsored for their studies by their government or an overseas organisation in the last 12 months must obtain a permission letter to remain in the UK and switch into the Start-up / Innovator route or to apply from overseas for the Start-up route / Innovator route.